jfobrycki/one-mapper/README.md

 # one-mapper

 Welcome to One Mapper.
+This is the companion page to the <a href="https://jfobrycki.github.io/one-mapper/" target="_blank">web version</a>.
 You can upload a csv file or create your own point data by clicking on the map.
 If you have a value associated with those points, you can visualize the value data into four groups.

 ## Table of Contents